Trust your palate!

-We were presented our first plate which was an Asparagus with egg cream dressing—sounds odd but it was quite tasty.
+We were presented our first plate, which was an Asparagus with egg cream dressing—sounds odd, but it was quite tasty.
 And of course, it was beautifully prepared.
-There was a little bit of caviar on the plate and I would have liked to know more about it, because it was wasn’t salty whatsoever.
+There was a little bit of caviar on the plate, and I would have liked to know more about it because it was wasn’t salty whatsoever.
 The egg had been tempered at 40 degrees Celsius—so we were not eating raw eggs on a cruise ship.
 (Never a good idea!)

 After our salmon was done, our Sommelier came through with our Pommery champagne.
 I have had Pommery champagne many times—but not this particular variety.
 Pommery Champagne Pop is sold in little bottles and meant for the ladies to sip on a picnic or at a polo match, or on the beach.
-I have never been a fan of the pink and blue bottles of Pommery Pop—but this particular vintage was quite good with no harsh bite afterwards.
+I have never been a fan of the pink and blue bottles of Pommery Pop—but this particular vintage was quite good with no harsh bite afterward.
 Clearly there is a reason why I’ve never seen this in the supermarket!
-It was quite good and it was going to pair well with our next course, which was basically a piece of pork belly with fresh peas.
+It was quite good, and it was going to pair well with our next course, which was basically a piece of pork belly with fresh peas.

-According to our chef, these peas are shelled in the kitchen prior to the dish being prepared.
+According to our chef, these peas are shelled in the kitchen before the dish being prepared.
 They did taste incredibly fresh, and I say this as someone who has grown peas in a garden and stood out there in the morning eating them because they were so delicious!
 The peas were pureed with some left whole, while the pork was cooked and left crispy.
-I don’t really care for pork belly unless it is very well cooked with crispy edges—and of course the chefs here prepared it perfectly.
+I don’t care for pork belly unless it is very well cooked with crispy edges—and of course, the chefs here prepared it perfectly.
 Our accompanying sauce was made with African Sumac berries.
 (No, not poison sumac which many of you dear readers are thinking of right now!)
 Had I not known better I would have thought there was fresh nutmeg in it.
 Regardless of what it was—it was delicious.
 (Noticing a theme?
 Trust your palate and not your eyes!)

 When the chef first explained the meal during our intro, he said the brioche for this dessert was made the day prior and soaked in a rum and sugar syrup overnight and served with a crème and a side of more syrup.
 This was a great dessert—and no harsh rum flavor anywhere.
-The brioche was not a huge portion and the crème was quite tasty.
+The brioche was not a huge portion, and the crème was quite tasty.
 I did add more syrup as it enhanced the flavors.

-We finished our Moet Ice Champagne and got our coffee and settled up our bill and were presented a small plate of Canalè which is a pastry from the Bordeaux region of France made with egg whites.
+We finished our Moet Ice Champagne and got our coffee and settled up our bill and were presented a small plate of Canalè, which is a pastry from the Bordeaux region of France made with egg whites.
 Basically it is flavored with rum and vanilla with a soft custard center with a dark and thick crust created by the cooking of the egg whites.
-This was not a sweet ending to the meal and was sticky but it was pretty good.
+This was not a sweet ending to the meal and was sticky, but it was pretty good.

-A meal at Remy is truly an event and not just food.
-When one does fine dining it is often about the experience.
+A meal at Remy is truly an event and not just-food.
+When one does fine dining, it is often about the experience.
 Would I do this again?
 Yes.
-The brunch is offered just on sea days, and I really thought the price of the meal was reasonable at $60 for our August 2018 cruise.
+The brunch is offered just on sea days, and I thought the price of the meal was reasonable at $60 for our August 2018 cruise.
 The champagne add-on was another $30, which was basically $10 per glass.
-(Please note that as of December 2018 there was a price increase to $75 per person.)
+(Please note that as of December 2018, there was a price increase to $75 per person.)
 There is a 15% service charge for the bar staff, and I did provide extra to the staff as the service was superb.
-We both enjoyed how the maître ‘d explained the food and came through to ask how we liked the meal and answered questions.In fact we enjoyed the brunch so much we returned two days later for the dinner.
+We both enjoyed how the maître ‘d explained the food and came through to ask how we liked the meal and answered questions.
+We enjoyed the brunch so much we returned two days later for dinner.